Support After a Stroke

 BIDMC Stroke Support Group

 BIDMC's stroke support group offers an opportunity for patients, their families and caregivers to learn from the BIDMC medical team and each other about living with the effects of a stroke.
-Each meeting includes presentations from the Boston medical community about emerging stroke research and positive changes patients can make to enhance post-stroke recovery.
+Each meeting includes presentations from the Boston medical community about topics the survivors share with one another and positive changes patients can make to enhance post-stroke recovery.

 Group members also have the opportunity at each meeting to share and learn from each other about their experiences with stroke and the path they are taking on their road to recovery.

 Third Tuesday of each month, 11:30 am – 12:30 pm.

 Please call Wendy Cohen, RN, Clinical Coordinator for the Stroke Program, at 617-632-8981 or email us.

 A free tutorial for caregivers and families of patients with mild memory impairments.
 Groups start every six months, and meet once a week for four weeks.

 For more information, call BIDMC's Department of Neurology at 617-667-3090.